Stuffed Lamb Meatballs with Goat Cheese[addthis tool="addthis_inline_share_toolbox_cv7f"]

 Senegal, Morocco and Spain have a long history of trading recipes.
-Here are Moroccan kefta inspired lamb meatballs, spiced and filled with goat cheese-perfect snack food for grilling and great for parties.
+Here is a Moroccan kefta inspired stuffed lamb meatballs recipe, spiced and filled with goat cheese.
+It’s a perfect snack food for grilling and great for parties.
 The mint-yogurt sauce for dipping was inspired by the Lebanese community that’s been living in Senegal for several generations.

 Although the origin of meatballs is unknown, recipes go back to the 4th and 5th century.
 They most likely originated from Kefta and were cited in early Arabic cookbooks featuring lamb rolled into orange sized balls.
 From the Arabic world they most likely spread to Morocco, Spain, Italy and into Africa.
 Chef Thiam’s meatballs made with our grass-fed lamb or goat and stuffed with goat cheese are sure to wow your guests!